brianetaveras/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+    We were not able to use lifecycle functions before useEffect, and before we used class component if we needed that function :)
 - [ ] Name three lifecycle methods and their purposes.
+    ComponentDidMount
+    ComponentDidUpdate
+    ComponentWillUpdate
 - [ ] What is the purpose of a custom hook?
+    Keep our code DRY and re-use them :)
 - [ ] Why is it important to test our apps?
+    To make sure they are scalable :)

 ## Project Set Up